 Pay-monthly (contract/PAYM) mobile phones

-Depending on the deal you select, there may also be an upfront fee you pay for the device, which is something worth considering if you are set on a contract deal.
+Depending on the offer you select, there may also be an upfront fee you pay for the device, which is something worth considering if you are set on a contract.

 - Free/cheap phones – with a monthly contract, you'll get a wide choice of free or subsidised mobile phone handsets, ideal if you fancy an upgrade.